tmarette/biclusterVisualization/README.md

 Visualizing Overlapping Biclusterings and Boolean Matrix Factorizations. (to be published)

-If you want to use basso clustering algorithm, extract `include/basso-0.5.tar.gz` and follow the setup instructions
+If you want to use basso clustering algorithm, extract `includes/basso-0.5.tar.gz` and follow the setup instructions.
+See `requirements.txt` for Python packages requirements.

 ## Execute the code